 It’s true that visibility is less at this time though we take issue with those companies that say that your chances of reaching the summit are significantly lower too; that simply isn’t the case.
 True, once every couple of years or so there may be too much snow, blocking you from reaching the summit.
 But this is rare.
 So as long as you are dressed for the conditions then, in our experience, you’ve got just as good a chance of getting to the summit.

 Curiously, Christmas and New Year, when the weather is far from perfect, are actually amongst the most popular times for climbing Kilimanjaro.

-The following graphs give you an idea of the temperature and precipitation on Kilimanjaro at various times of year.
+The following graph gives you an idea of the average temperature on Kilimanjaro at various times of year.

-We used to offer Full Moon Kilimanjaro treks – which many companies subsequently copied.
-We did it because we realised that the final push up the slopes of Kibo to the summit -a walk that is traditionally done at night – is best done under the light of a full moon.
-Visibility is that much greater, of course, due to the brightness of the light reflected by the full moon.
+We like to offer Full Moon Kilimanjaro treks as part of our trek schedule.
+We do this because we realise that the final push up the slopes of Kibo to the summit -a walk that is traditionally done at night – is best done under the light of a full moon.
+Visibility is that much greater, of course.
 There is also those who say that the weather during the full moon period is more settled and calm.

 These full moon treks are very popular – some would say too popular; and if you want to enjoy the advantages provided by the full moon, but want to avoid the (imaginary) crowds, then you can always choose to climb a day or two later or earlier.

 If the Full Moon doesn’t appeal, then how about a New Moon Kilimanjaro climb?
 After all, one of the chief pleasures of a Kilimanjaro climb is to gaze up at the stars.
 The lack of light pollution and the height that you are sleeping at means the Heavens are just spectacular.
 By choosing to climb over a New Moon, the light reflected from the Moon to the Earth is at its lowest, allowing you to see the stars at their brilliant best!
 It’s certainly a great time to climb.